BYossarian/voxy-lady/README.md

 - performance
     - more performant mesh building
-    - better structure for storing chunks in world?
+    - better structure for storing chunks in world? (see infinite-2d-array-view.h)
-    - multi-threaded
-    - object pool for chunks
+    - object pool for chunks (see infinite-2d-array-view.h - use as chunk pool)

 - better world gen
     - biomes